aviationphoto/AircraftMetadata-Lightroom-Plugin/README.md

 * Place the filter preset "Aircraft Metadata.lrtemplate" in Lightrooms filter preset folder

 ## Usage
-LR Aircraft Metadata can perform a automated metadata lookup against jetphotos.com
+LR Aircraft Metadata can perform a automated metadata lookup against web ressources
 * Enter aircraft registration into field "Registration"
 * Select all photos for which you want to perform a metadata lookup
 * Select "Lookup Aircraft Metadata" from the Plug-in extras menu